Girl, 11, charged after elementary school teacher stabbed in Australia

-(CNN)An 11-year-old girl has been charged with wounding and knife possession after a teacher was stabbed at an elementary school in Australia Monday.
+(CNN)An 11-year-old girl has been charged with wounding and knife possession after a teacher was stabbed at an elementary school in Australia on Monday.

-The 56-year-old female teacher was taken to hospital with a "small non-life-threatening wound to the back of her shoulder," according to a statement from Queensland Police.
+The 56-year-old teacher was taken to hospital with a "small non-life-threatening wound to the back of her shoulder," according to a statement from Queensland Police.

-Shortly before midday local time, police were called to a school in Heatley, Queensland, following reports that a student had stabbed a teacher.
+Shortly before midday local time, police were called to a school in Heatley following reports that a student had stabbed a teacher.

 Officers used a stun gun on the child during the incident, police said.